 Structure and Roles

-The pattern has four main roles:
+The pattern has four roles:

 - The Client — the code that needs a specific interface.